 Let’s face it random “hit and miss” marketing techniques won’t help you win the battle of capturing new customers.
 But a solid marketing strategy could give you the edge you need to achieve your goals.
-Make sure you avoid these major mistakes made by many business owners when developing your plan of action.
+Make sure you avoid these major marketing mistakes made by many business owners when developing your plan of action.

 1. Not Creating a Written Strategy